-\section{The L-shaped Algorithm}
+\subsection{The L-shaped Algorithm}

-In the previous section, we formulate the stochastic heterogeneous teaming problem as an MINLP optimization and approximate it as a MILP using sample average approximation.
+In the previous section, we formulate the stochastic heterogeneous teaming problem as an MINLP optimization and approximate it as an MILP using sample average approximation.
 However, the number of variables and constraints in the linear program is a function of the sample number \(n_\xi\).
 When the sample number dominates, the size of the linear program is roughly \(\bigO{n_\xi}\), and the computation complexity is \(\bigO{n_\xi^2}\).
-Therefore, when the sample number is large, solving the teaming problem through MILP can still be expensive.

-Due to the specific structure of the large MILP described in Sec. \ref{sec:problem_model}, we can explore the sparsity and decouple the large problem into a two-stage linear program.
-This method is called the L-shaped algorithm \cite{birge2011introduction}, which returns the same optimal solution but reduces the computation cost from \(\bigO{n_\xi^2}\) approximately to \(\bigO{n_\xi}\) with a larger constant coefficient empirically.
+We explore the sparsity of the problem and decouple it into a two-stage linear program using the L-shaped algorithm \cite{birge2011introduction}.
+The algorithm returns the same optimal solution but reduces the computation cost from \(\bigO{n_\xi^2}\) approximately to \(\bigO{n_\xi}\) with a larger constant coefficient empirically.

 The general structure of the algorithm is summarized in Algorithm \ref{alg:premission_lshaped}.
-At the first stage, the algorithm solves a fixed-sized mixed-integer linear program (the size is not a function of \(n_\xi\)).
-At the second stage, it solves \(n_\xi\) small linear programs and then adds cuts to the first stage program according to the second-stage solutions.
-The two stage is iterated until convergence.
+At the first stage, the algorithm solves a fixed-sized mixed-integer linear program (the size is not a function of the sample number \(n_\xi\)).
+At the second stage, the algorithm solves \(n_\xi\) small linear programs and then adds cuts to the first stage program according to the second-stage solutions.
+The two-stage process is iterated until convergence.